learn-co-curriculum/angular-inheriting-or-isolate-scope-readme/README.md

 <twitter-card handle="twitterHandle2"></twitter-card>
 ```

 Angular will then change the values over to their actual scope values before passing the value through to our directive.
 This also means that if we were to update either of them, Angular will automatically update our directive to match it too.
 Awesome!
+There's not really any reason why you wouldn't want the directive to update with the latest values, but if you ever do, the option is baked in.

 #### Changing attribute names